-As co-founder and director of Sall Family Foundation, Ginger Sall has studied and worked in not-for-profit organizations for over 20 years.
-Her focus is on complex local-to-global organizations addressing global health, conservation, and the environment – especially where these intersect to support healthy, sustainable lives for people in the developing world.
+Virginia Sall is a co-founder and director of the Sall Family Foundation.
+She has studied and worked in not-for-profit organizations for over 30 years.
+Her focus is on complex local-to-global organizations addressing global health and poverty, conservation and the environment—especially where these intersect to support healthy, sustainable lives for people in the developing world.

 Louise Winstanly, LLB, MSB